imgntn/prettymuni/README.md

 - 48kb font
 - miserable performance with all routes on MS edge
 - perf rankings:  chrome, firefox, edge.
+- a bit poky on the chromebook but it does run all routes.

 # wow-zone
 - [] use an elevation service to do a sweet altitude vis